-For 2024 the Club anticipates that the trading environment will continue to be challenging but improve with inflation falling, and hope that interest rates will start receding later in the 2024 calendar year.
+The Directors note that with inflation continuing to fall and potential for interest rates reductions soon from the Reserve Bank, it is the Directors hope that this benefit the Club's from a trading environment perspective.
 The Directors and Club management will continue to maintain operating budgets and cash flows which are reviewed monthly and make adjustments to operations in response to trading as required.